Drug Solicitors - Possession, Intent to Supply and Conspiracy to Supply / Import

 In importation cases, as with many drugs cases, mobile phone evidence is particularly important.
 Where conspiracy is alleged by the prosecution, defendants have to be linked together for the charge to be made out, and phone traffic between individuals can show this, and also theoretically bring new defendants into the equation.
 So called ‘cell-site analysis' can also be used to show approximate locations of defendants at certain times, although this evidence can sometimes be challenged (For more information, see our section on Organised Crime / Conspiracy).

 Sat Nav units in cars can even sometimes be used to trace the whereabouts of defendants.
-This area of forensic science is a new and expanding and is not known to most solicitors.
+This area of forensic science is a new and expanding area, and is often only understood by experienced drugs solicitors.

 Forensic evidence relating to the defendants, such as fingerprints, DNA, and forensic analysis of clothes and body, is often important in drugs cases.